yuanyuan-git-tech/stonks_assignment-backend/readme.md

 - `SUPERADMIN` are high level role, only stonks staff can be SUPERADMIN and can perform any actions in any channels.

-- `HOST` can perform all actions + /set admin and /unset admin in chat messages.
+- `HOST` can perform all actions in chat messages.

 - `ADMIN` can perform /mute /unmute /ban /unban /set title and description.